-Relocating Growlers Elsewhere: Some members of the public have suggested moving all Growler squadrons to another installation.
+Some members of the public have suggested moving all Growler squadrons to another installation.
 No installation exists that could absorb the entire Growler community without excessive cost and major new construction.
 Furthermore, moving all Growler squadrons to another installation would only move the potential environmental impacts from one community to another community.

-Others have suggested re-locating the additional aircraft to different installations.
+Others have suggested re-locating some of the aircraft to different installations.
 Growler aircraft are unique platforms and cannot be based away from the larger Growler community without a significant duplication of Growler-specific infrastructure that currently exists only at Ault Field, as detailed above.
-Split-siting Growler squadrons at different locations would require duplication of manpower, training, and logistics resources that currently exist at Ault Field and would thereby increase annual recurring costs (i.e., manpower and supply) and require major infrastructure investments (i.e., construction and procurement of equipment and Growler-specific pilot-training simulators).
-Additionally, split-siting introduces substantial inefficiencies in community management and training without any corresponding operational benefit.
+Split siting Growler squadrons at different locations would require unreasonable duplication of manpower, training, and logistics resources that currently exist at Ault Field and would thereby increase annual recurring costs (i.e., manpower and supply) and require major infrastructure investments (i.e., construction and procurement of equipment and Growler-specific pilot-training simulators).
 Basing some Growler squadrons at an alternative location would result in new logistical and administrative inefficiencies (e.g., longer logistics chains and more personnel reassignments, with associated delays between training and Fleet assignment).
 Therefore, re-locating new aircraft at alternative locations would degrade the Growler community's overall effectiveness and does not meet the purpose of and need of the Proposed Action.